-Catalyst members have partnered with SAM to create this study in an attempt to publish valuable data in regard to the costs of the commercialization of marijuana.
+Catalyst members have partnered with SAM to create this study in an attempt to publish valuable research in regards to the commercialization of marijuana.
+These members care about the welfare of our society and want the public to be able to make healthy decisions for one another to be as safe and healthy as possible.
 While we believe that this study has viable financial information about the monetary costs related to Illinois, we also feel that there are experiences far more significant than quantitative cost data.
-It is crucial to examine this cost study as one element of a larger view on the issue of marijuana in Illinois - an issue that touches individuals, families, and communities.
+It is crucial to examine this cost study as one element of a larger view on the issue of marijuana in Illinois - an issue that touches families.